icytom/Github4collaboration/github_colaboration.md

-# Github for Colaboration
+# Github for Collaboration
- How to work with Github in groups
+ How to work with Github in groups.

 ## Log into GitHub desktop

-* Create an account if you havent got one
+* Create an account if you haven't got one.
-* Download GitHub desktop if you are using your own machine
+* Download GitHub desktop if you are using your own machine.
-* Open GitHub desktop and login
+* Open GitHub desktop and login.

 ## Create a new repository